TianyuQ/me/content/teaching/Intro to Engineering/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}} -->

+I worked as a teaching assistant for VG100 Intro to Engineering lectured by Prof. Shane Johnson and Prof. Irene Wei in 2018 Fall and 2019 Fall at Shanghai Jiao Tong University.

 <!-- Slides can be added in a few ways: